Cost of a European Trip - 1910

 As an instance of the case, let us take a three-week tour from London by the following route: Harwich, Antwerp, Brussels, Luxemburg, Strassburg, Baden-Baden, Heidelberg, Frankfurt, Wiesbaden, the Rhine, Cologne, Amsterdam, and The Hague.

-No person needs be deterred from a European trip if a reasonable amount of money is forthcoming.
-It is only necessary to write to one of the great tourist agencies and give an outline of what is required and, in a general way, the amount of money available.
+No person needs to be deterred from a European trip if a reasonable amount of money is forthcoming.
+It is only necessary to write to one of the great tourist agencies and outline what is required and, generally, the amount of funds available.

-The matter will be taken up by expert estimators, and their reply will be forthcoming in a few days.
-With the information and advice given in this book, and with the cost of the tours as outlined, there should be little difficulty in working out approximately the cost of a trip.
+Expert estimators will take up the matter, and their reply will be forthcoming in a few days.
+With the information and advice given in this book and the cost of the tours as outlined, working out the approximate trip cost should be a little difficult.

 Lowest Transatlantic Ocean Rates - 1910